levoai/docs/docs/security-testing/catalog-tests.md

 ---
-sidebar_position: 1
+sidebar_position: 0
 ---

 # Running Tests from Catalog

-Levo provides you with the ability to run a variety of tests on your endpoints using the Test Runs feature.
+Levo provides you with the ability to run a variety of tests on your API endpoints using the Run Tests feature.

-The tests run on Levo's Platform, i.e., the requests to the target server are made by Levo.
-This means that the application must be exposed via a publicly reachable domain or IP address.

 ### Navigate to the `Applications` tab and choose an Application you want to run tests against.